Southport Lanes & Billiards

 A Brief History…

 Southport Lanes, first named The Nook, was built by the Schlitz Brewery sometime around 1900.
-Schlitz built several brew houses throughout Chicago and their buildings are marked by the Schlitz logo emblazoned on the facades.
+Schlitz built several “tied houses” throughout Chicago, and their buildings are marked by the Schlitz logo emblazoned on the façades.
 Federal laws later prohibited brewers from owning taverns.

-In 1922, The Nook’s name was changed to Southport Lanes and the 4 hand-set bowling lanes were added.
-Sometime during the 20’s, the tavern became a speakeasy with a brothel upstairs.
+In 1922, The Nook’s name was changed to Southport Lanes, and the 4 hand-set bowling lanes were added.
+Sometime during the ’20s, the tavern became a speakeasy with a brothel upstairs; there is even a dumbwaiter still in existence which used to bring refreshments to the girls and their male clients.
 Legend has it that Mayor Anton Cermak used to hold a weekly poker game in one of the secret rooms.
-Learn more of Southport Lanes history here.

 After Prohibition ended, a new building was constructed to the east of the bar room (currently used as a billiards room).
 Originally, this building housed a gambling facility with direct lines to tracks around the country.
 In essence, it was an illegal, off-track betting parlor.
 In the ’50s, the room became a beer hall for rent and a local polling place.

 Southport Lanes was extensively remodeled in 1991 and again in 2003, but always with an eye on preserving the timeless feel of a Chicago institution.
 Until 2020, Southport Lanes offered an extensive craft beer selection, fantastic bar fare, bowling, and billiards.